Fox-ML-infrastructure/Fox-v1-infra/ROADMAP.md

 **Current Development Focus:**
 - **TRAINING pipeline** - Primary focus is on updating and fixing the TRAINING pipeline
+- **Deeper refactors** - Planned for more intelligent training capabilities
 - **Target ranking scripts** - Will be confirmed working after TRAINING pipeline updates
 - **Integration** - Target ranking functionality will eventually be rolled into the TRAINING pipeline for easier use